New Writing Prize

 The Wasafiri New Writing Prize 2018 is now open for submissions.
 The closing date is 5pm GMT on 13 July 2018.

 The prize was launched to support new writers, with no limits on age, gender, nationality or background.
 A winner will be chosen by our stellar line up of judges for each category: Fiction; Poetry; Life Writing.
 The three winners will be published by Wasafiri and receive a cash prize.
 They will also be offered the Chapter and Verse or Free Reads mentoring scheme in partnership with The Literary Consultancy (dependent on eligibility).
+The prize winners will be announced on 25th October, 2018.

 This year our judges include Malika Booker, who will be judging the poetry, Kerry Young, who will be judging the fiction, and Elleke Boehmer, who will be judging the life writing category.
+Wasafiri Editor-in-Chief Susheila Nasta will chair the judging panel.

 Malika Booker is an international writer whose work is steeped in anthropological research methodology and rooted in storytelling.
 Her writing spans poetry, theatre, monologue, installation, and education.
 Clients and organisations she has worked with include Arts Council England, BBC, British Council, Wellcome Trust, National Theatre, Royal Shakespeare Company, Arvon, and Hampton Court Palace.